 Meet The Wayfinders: Nine Oral Histories Of Successful Breastfeeding Advocacy Barrier-Breakers

 The Meet the Wayfinders oral history collection of empowering, personal stories features video interviews with nine professionals, parents, and scientists who found ways around breastfeeding advocacy barriers, or just broke them!
-The series was created at the invitation of La Leche League International in celebration of their 65th Anniversary Conference, to be held October 15-18, 2021.
+The series was created at the invitation of La Leche League International in celebration of their 65th Anniversary Conference held October 15-18, 2021.
+While the series was presented live in October 2021, the puble and conference attendees viewed the collection on LLLI’s website through April 2022.

 The LLLI conference collection includes an overview video, where participants learn the five hallmarks of wayfinder advocacy, as well as view highlights of the nine interviews.
 Attendees will also receive a resource guide in PDF form to help find the many references discussed in the collection.
 The conference link to the collection also includes the nine full interviews, ranging in 15-30 minutes each.